 One of the many courses you may have to choose from is English for Academic Purposes.
-English for Academic Purposes (often called EAP) is a popular program in English schools.
-EAP programs are designed to provide students with the English listening, speaking, writing, reading, and grammar skills necessary in order to prepare students for life in the academic setting.
-Many students, therefore, attend traditional college or university classes after they graduate from an EAP program.
+English for Academic Purposes (often called EAP) is a popular course in language schools.
+EAP classes are designed to provide students with the English listening, speaking, writing, reading, and grammar skills necessary in order to prepare students for life in the academic setting.
+Many students, therefore, attend traditional college or university classes after they graduate from an EAP class.

-Here are some questions to ask when deciding if the EAP program is right for you:
+Here are some questions to ask when deciding if the EAP course is right for you:

 - In the future, will I need an EAP certificate for a potential job?
 Or will a certificate from communication-based courses suffice?

 - Am I a more serious student?
 Am I willing to dedicate more hours toward study than communication classes require?

 After deciding that an EAP program is right for you, make sure that you research your school’s EAP program.
 A good EAP program should have the following:

 - Clearly defined curriculum that leaves room for adjustment so that it meets the needs of individual students